 Put RSS News Feeds to Work for You

 However, one of the wholly misunderstood documents, yet one of the most powerful on the Web, is the RSS feed called the RSS news feed, XML feed, or internet feed.
-One shape of this unique XML document is the podcast; however, many casual and even hello-tech surfers nevertheless do no longer consider that they’re the usage of this thrilling technology invisibly each day to read information and comply with weblog websites.
+One shape of this unique XML document is the podcast; however, many casual and even hello-tech surfers nevertheless no longer consider using this thrilling technology invisibly each day to read information and comply with weblog websites.